YunyunGao/PersonalPortfolio/project_5.md

 I created the innovative Cumulative First-Ranked Singular-Values Correlation Map (CSV-CORMAP), enabling objective, real-time visualization and precise quantification of dynamic transition points.

 **Automated Algorithm Development**
-The mathematically-driven algorithm automates traditionally subjective analyses, significantly improving accuracy, speed, and reproducibility—an essential feature for scalable, data-driven applications.
+The model-free algorithm automates traditionally subjective analyses, significantly improving accuracy, speed, and reproducibility—an essential feature for scalable, data-driven applications.

-&nbsp;

 ---

 ### Insights & Highlights

-Rigorous validation via practical case studies demonstrated clear success in:
+Rigorous validation via practical case studies demonstrated clear success of the <strong>CSV-CORMAP</strong> in:

-Rapid Structural Transition Detection: Objectively identified critical, real-time transitions in fast-evolving biological experiments, such as protein dimerization.
+- <a class="inline-link" href="https://journals.iucr.org/m/issues/2018/06/00/mf5027/" target="_blank">Rapid Structural Transition Detection</a>: Objectively identified critical, real-time transitions in fast-evolving biological experiments, such as protein dimerization.

-Complex Phase Transition Monitoring: Accurately detected subtle real-time phase transitions in polymer systems, emphasizing the algorithm's robustness and versatility.
+- <a class="inline-link" href="https://pubs.acs.org/doi/full/10.1021/acs.langmuir.9b00728" target="_blank">Complex Phase Transition Monitoring</a>: Accurately detected subtle real-time phase transitions in polymer systems, emphasizing the algorithm's robustness and versatility.

-These validations demonstrate my ability to leverage pure mathematics and computational rigor in addressing real-world analytical challenges.
+These validations show information frameworks and model-free algorithms are powerful in addressing real-world analytical challenges before many inference is applied.

-Why This Matters for Tech Companies

-Bridging advanced mathematical algorithms with real-time data analysis, this work highlights critical skills valued by tech companies:
+---

+### Why Model-Free Method and Deductive Reasoning Matter

-Real-time decision-making: Objective, instantaneous extraction of actionable insights from complex datasets.
+**Real-time decision-making:** Objective, instantaneous extraction of actionable insights from complex datasets.

-Robust, scalable analytics: Algorithms meticulously crafted for scalability and automation.
+**Robust, scalable analytics:** Algorithms meticulously crafted for scalability and automation.

-Mathematical innovation: Developing versatile and purely mathematical analytical tools applicable across industries such as biotechnology, pharmaceuticals, materials science, and beyond.
+**Versatility:** A purely mathematical analytical tools is versatile.
+As long as the input data can be curated in the required way, the method is applicable across industries such as biotechnology, pharmaceuticals, materials science where on-the-fly decision-making is required.

-In essence, these mathematical techniques, proven analytical methodologies, and demonstrated innovative capability position me effectively for impactful roles within dynamic, technology-focused environments.
+---

+_In essence, try to use deductive reasoning when reproducibility becomes a concern.
+Sophisticated methods which require strong prior knowledge can be developed after a robust reference foundation is found._